Hip fracture surgery

 You will do better if you get out of bed and start moving as soon as you can after your surgery.
 Health problems that develop after this surgery are often caused by being inactive.

-Your provider will help you decide whether it is safe for you to go home after you have had this surgery to repair your hip fracture.
+Your provider will help you decide when it is safe for you to go home after this surgery.

 Weinlein JC.
 Fractures and dislocations of the hip.
 In: Azar FM, Beaty JH, Canale ST, eds.
 Campbell's Operative Orthopaedics.
 13th ed.
 Philadelphia, PA: Elsevier; 2017:chap 55.